 Using the pieces of a Scrabble game is a good idea.

-If the correspondances are proportional to the frequency of characters in the language of the plain message, then it is impossible to use frequency analysis or coincidence index techniques.
+If the correspondences are proportional to the frequency of characters in the language of the plain message, then it is impossible to use frequency analysis or coincidence index techniques.

 From a portion of known or assumed text, it is possible to guess a few correspondences of some characters but it is often insufficient to decipher the whole message.

-dCode retains ownership of the online 'Homophonic Cipher' tool source code.
-Except explicit open source licence (indicated CC / Creative Commons / free), any 'Homophonic Cipher' algorithm, applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or any 'Homophonic Cipher' function (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and no data download, script, copy-paste, or API access for 'Homophonic Cipher' will be for free, same for offline use on PC, tablet, iPhone or Android ! dCode is free and online.
+dCode retains ownership of the "Homophonic Cipher" source code.
+Except explicit open source licence (indicated Creative Commons / free), the "Homophonic Cipher" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Homophonic Cipher" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Homophonic Cipher" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!